codefresh-io/docs.codefresh.io/_docs/whats-new/on-prem-release-notes.md

  * Frequent timeouts when pushing to Codefresh Helm repo via Helm step.
 CR-18160

- * (On-premises only) After upgrade to v2.0.9, Test reports screen does not display all elements.
-* (On-premises only) Page keeps on loading indefinitely when switching active account from a ProjectOne account to a Classic one.
+* Page keeps on loading indefinitely when switching active account from a ProjectOne account to a Classic one.

 ## On-premises version 2.1